sachapan/dashboard/README.md

 # dashboard

-This is the configuration for the [Homer dashboard](https://github.com/bastienwirtz/homer).
+This is my personal configuration for the [Homer dashboard](https://github.com/bastienwirtz/homer).